 There was little heed paid to eliminating blind shots, but this is likely a product of minimal construction rather than a purposeful design element.
 There are perhaps eight blind tee shots, surely too many for any course, however, these are not overly hampered with harsh penalties for inexactitude.
 So, we have quarries, blind tee shots and a knowledge that things come in threes.
-It may sound very strange for a common land course leased out by a borough council (Tewksbury) to exhibit anything of an exceptional nature, but true it is.
+It may sound very strange for a common land course to exhibit anything of an exceptional nature, but true it is.
 On several occasions it is nothing less than dreamy after cresting a brow; for the green sites are one after another, exquisitely placed.
 Critics write of second shot courses with great frequency, but in the case of Cleeve Cloud it is nearly as perfect a description of a course as there can be.

-It is not known who the original designers were, but one David Brown, designer of another Cotswold beauty, Painswick, was engaged in 1891 to "arrange for the preparation and keeping of the greens”.
+David Brown, designer of another Cotswold beauty, Painswick, was engaged in 1891 to "arrange for the preparation and keeping of the greens”.
 Mr Brown was famous as the teacher of Queen Victoria and for winning The Open at Musselburgh, his home green, in 1886.
 He later became the professional for Cheltenham GC (wound up in 1935) before his departure to the United States.
 He would finish second in the 1903 US Open.
 Sadly, David Brown went bankrupt in the Wall Street crash and was deported back to Scotland where he died penniless.

 The course must have been a bit rough and ready for Braid's comments after losing a match to Harry Vardon over the Cleeve Hill design in 1902 were short and sharp; "You get a great view of Cheltenham."
 Additional big matches were held in 1905 and 1924.
 The international match in 1905 featured Vardon and Taylor against Braid and Herd; all three members of The Great Triumvirate and the much loved would be fourth member, Sandy Herd.
 In 1924 two well-known British professionals, Abe Mitchell and George Duncan (recent winner of The Open in 1920) played a match to celebrate the opening of the newly extended course.
 As it happens, the 18-year-old Alf Padgham was recently hired as the Assistant Professional.
 Of course, Mr Padgham went on to become a premier British player, winning The Open at Royal Liverpool in 1936.